lauradegroot/generalstore/README.md

 All character and item level and name properties are used to generate a unique id.
 E.g. A level 1 character with the name 'bunny' generates a unique id of 1-bunny.

-The story properties represent the following:
+Every story file starts with:

 * level - The level that this file represents.
 You can only have one unique level per file.
 * location - The location name of the level
 * background_image - The image used in the level's main background.
 If this is a png or gif, replace the extension.
 * description - An optional description of the location; write 'false' as the content if you want it to be empty.
 You can also configure generalstore/config/defaults.json to never show descriptions.

+Story files can contain zero or more characters and items.

+**character**

-* character - Contains the properties for each character.
+Contains the properties for each character.
 All properties are mandatory.

 * character name - Name of the character.
 * character image - Filename of the character image.
 Save the file in `generalstore/media/images/characters/`.
 * character left - Position of the character from the left.
 Set your game dimensions in generalstore/config/defaults.json